eprbell/rp2/README.md

 LOG_LEVEL=DEBUG bin/rp2.py -o output -p crypto_example_ config/crypto_example.config input/crypto_example.ods
 ```

-## Contributing
+## Contributing And Reporting Bugs
-Feel free to submit pull requests and submit bugs via Issue Tracker.
+Feel free to submit bugs via Issue Tracker or pull requests.
 For pull requests, please follow the PEP 8 coding standard (which is enforced by the `reformat` make target) and make sure your code doesn't trigger new issues with the following make targets:
 ```
 make lint reformat test typecheck
 ```